juxor/afaq/markdown/secH1.md

 liberalism (indeed, he drew attention to their similarity by calling it _"social liberalism"_).
-Stirner was aware that capitalism was not the great defender of freedom it was claimed to be by its supporters. _"Restless acquisition,"_ he argued, _"does not let us take breath, take a claim **enjoyment**: we do not get the comfort of our possessions."_ Communism, by the _"organisation of labour,"_ can _"bear its fruit"_ so that _"we come to an agreement about **human** labours, that they may not, as under competition,
+Stirner was aware that capitalism was not the great defender of freedom it was claimed to be by its supporters. _"Restless acquisition,"_ he argued, _"does not let us take breath, take a calm **enjoyment**: we do not get the comfort of our possessions."_ Communism, by the _"organisation of labour,"_ can _"bear its fruit"_ so that _"we come to an agreement about **human** labours, that they may not, as under competition,